ocaml/ocaml.org/data/tutorials/guides/1wf_01_debugging.md

 Note: TSan is supported on all architectures with a native code compiler since OCaml 5.2.0.

-Trouble shooting:
+Troubleshooting:
-- if the above fails during installation of `conf-unwind` with `No package 'libunwind' found`, try setting the environment variable `PKG_CONFIG_PATH` to point to the location of `libunwind.pc`, for example, `PKG_CONFIG_PATH=/usr/lib/x86_64-linux-gnu/pkgconfig`
+- If the above fails during installation of `conf-unwind` with `No package 'libunwind' found`, try setting the environment variable `PKG_CONFIG_PATH` to point to the location of `libunwind.pc`, for example, `PKG_CONFIG_PATH=/usr/lib/x86_64-linux-gnu/pkgconfig`
-- if the above fails with an error along the lines of `FATAL: ThreadSanitizer: unexpected memory mapping 0x61a1a94b2000-0x61a1a94ca000` this is [a known issue with older versions of TSan](https://github.com/google/sanitizers/issues/1716) and can be addressed by reducing ASLR entropy by running `sudo sysctl vm.mmap_rnd_bits=28`
+- If the above fails with an error along the lines of `FATAL: ThreadSanitizer: unexpected memory mapping 0x61a1a94b2000-0x61a1a94ca000`, this is [a known issue with older versions of TSan](https://github.com/google/sanitizers/issues/1716) and can be addressed by reducing ASLR entropy by running `sudo sysctl vm.mmap_rnd_bits=28`